gromacs/gromacs/docs/dev-manual/tools.rst

 include directive checker
-  In its present form, the above include sorter script cannot be conveniently applied in ``uncrustify.sh``.
+  In its present form, the above include sorter script cannot be conveniently applied in the formatting script.
 To check for issues, it is instead integrated into a ``check-source`` build target.
 When this target is built, it also checks for include formatting issues.
 Internally, it uses the sorter script.
 This check is run in Jenkins as part of the Documentation job.